100% Financing For Suburban And Rural Homes : The Complete USDA Mortgage Guidelines (Plus Mortgage Rates)

 About The USDA / Rural Housing Mortgage

 If you've never heard of the USDA loan program, you're not alone.
 It's a niche product serving a fraction of the U.S. housing market, and most banks don't offer them.
+However, many suburban and rural home buyers can use it.

 The program's full name is the USDA Rural Development Guaranteed Housing Loan program.
 Most people call them "USDA loans", "Rural Housing Loans" or "Section 502 loans".